panchishin/panchishin.github.io/snake/snakeideas.md

 wontonimo — 04/21/2024 10:34 AM
 Like in evolve where there isn't just 1 resource, I was thinking the along the same lines.
 Resources would be things like time alive, apples eaten, wall death, self collision death, starvation time

+wontonimo — Today at 12:01 PM
+what screen size works best for publishing games to crazygames and mathgames and those other platforms? or does it matter?

+Lomaz — Today at 12:02 PM
+const GAME_WIDTH = 1280;
+const GAME_HEIGHT = 720;
+is what i normally go with
+crazygames has a fixed size, don't rmember what it is